Soft and smooth, this easy peppermint vegan fudge makes a nice addition to a party platter or homemade gift.

 Despite all the sweets we partake in round about now, the holidays never seem quite complete without making at least one batch of fudge.

-Peppermint fudge to be exact, because if there’s any way to improve on an old favorite this time of year, it’s with peppermint.
+5 minute fudge to be exact, because if there’s any way to improve on an old favorite this time of year, it’s to make it even easier to enjoy.
+This 5 minute vegan fudge is the kind you can throw together at the last minute when you need an easy treat for giving or sharing.

-It doesn’t require any special equipment and only about 5 minutes of active prep time (which is always much appreciated), but is creamy and deeply chocolaty with just a little bit of chew as you bite into it.
-It’s also dairy-free and every bit as good as the original but about 90% easier.
+It doesn’t require any special equipment and only about 5 minutes of active prep time (which is always much appreciated), but is creamy and deeply chocolatey with just a little bit of chew as you bite into it.
+This 5 minute fudge also happens to be dairy-free.
+It’s just as delicious as the original but about 90% easier.
+Here’s what you’ll need:

-An overnight rest in the fridge uncovered allows a slight crust to form and sets the texture so that it’s creamy on the inside and firm on the outside.
+- If you have the time, an overnight rest in the fridge uncovered allows a slight crust to form and sets the texture so that it’s creamy on the inside and crunchy on the outside.

 5 Minute Vegan Fudge